DeathMarchtotheSea/DeathMarch/bylaws.md

 + Fancy Pants - Wear formal attire for the entirety of the March.
 + Triathlete - Ride a bicycle to the beginning of the Death March, finish the Death March, and then dunk yourself in the Ocean at the end.
 + Lone Wolf - Complete the Death March without a team.
++ Moo Meister - Drink 32 oz. of whole milk during the March.
++ Bass Ackwards - Walk backwards for half the March.
++ Fred Flinstone - Go shoe less for the entire March.
++ What Happened? - Embibe some herbal refreshment at some point during the March.
++ Crusader - Carry a 25lb. religious symbol for the duration of the March.